MichelleMengzhi/forensic_grographic_corrdinate_prediction/README.md

 barplot_admixture <- function(meta, pic_file_path){
   # Generate a PDF file having bar plot showing admixture portion for all sample, grouped by country, ordered by continent
+  # The drawing part highly refers to the ADMIXTURE visualization tool constructed by Feng Q. (https://doi.org/10.1016/j.gpb.2018.05.002)

   # @meta: the data frame having population, admixture portion, latitude, longitude, country for all samples
   # @pic_file_path: a string of pdf output file path